Use Damage Assessment

 In this workflow, you will assume the role of the damage assessment coordinator who needs to share damage assessments with partner agencies.

-1. Sign in to your ArcGIS organization and browse to the Damage Assessment Operations app.
+1. In a browser, browse to the Damage Assessment Operations app.

-2. Click Administer to open the administration tools page.
+3. In the header, click the Administer tab to open the administration tools page.

-3. Under the Collaborate with partners heading, click Damage Assessment Collaboration to open the group page.
+4. Under the Share results, click Damage Assessment Results to open the group page.

-An item page for that group will be opened with a layer view of the completed damage assessments for both the Individual Assistance and Public Assistance feature layers.
+A group opens with a layer view of the completed damage assessments for both the Individual Assistance and Public Assistance feature layers.
 These noneditable layer views can be further restricted by limiting the fields you want to display.

 Manage active incidents